- Demure demeanor

 Curb weight: 3,979 lbs.

-There’s more than meets the eye with the 2018 Buick Cascada.
+There’s more than meets the eye with the 2018 Buick Cascada small convertible.
 The stylish, sedate droptop is hardly a reboot of the old Riviera.
-Instead, Buick parent General Motors plucked the Cascada from its European Opel lineup and brought it to America, where it is one of the least expensive convertibles on the market.
+Instead, Buick parent General Motors plucked the Cascada from its European Opel lineup and brought it to America, where it is one of the least expensive convertibles on sale.

 We rate the Cascada, available in base, Premium, and Sport Touring trim levels, a 5.6 out of 10, based mostly on its style and its high level of standard features.
 (Read more about how we rate cars.)